 In 2000 I moved with husband George to Headley Down from a village in Dorset where I served as a Parish Councillor for a number of years.
 I retired as Communications Manager from a Company involved in servicing and maintaining and installing petrol stations.
 Then took up a position working part time as an Usher in the Courthouse in Woking and finally retired again in 2009.
 I became a Headley Parish Councillor in 2000.
 Served as a Governor at The Holme for a number of years and as a Trustee for a short time at Headley Down Community Association.

 I grew up in South West London, and moved to Headley with my wife Pamela in 1976.
-Our three children all went to local schools although they all currently live abroad.
-Three year later I became a Headley Parish Councillor and have been a member ever since, serving for 20 years as Chairman of the Planning Committee and subsequently as Chairman of the Council.
+Our children all went to local schools.
+Currently two often live abroad.
+Three years later I became a Headley Parish Councillor and have been a member ever since, serving for 20 years as Chairman of the Planning Committee and subsequently as Chairman of the Council.
 I also have served Headley as a District Councillor for six years in the eighties and also since 2003.
 I have served on the Village Hall Committee, the Headley Residents Association and am a Trustee of St Francis Community Church.
-I am a self- employed Chartered Accountant with an office in Bordon.
+I recently retired as a self-employed Chartered Accountant in Bordon.
 All this leaves little time for hobbies other than a life long interest in railways and travel in the UK and Europe.

 I moved to Headley in 1977 with my wife and family.
 We have three children all of whom went to the local infant school; two of my children and three grandchildren still live within the parish.
 As a family we have been involved with many Headley village activities and societies during the past 40 years.
 I am a practising architect and experienced with planning, design and landscape design, however my work load has reduced a little and I have joined the Parish Council in order to contribute towards the protection of the village and assist the Parish with focusing on local issues important to local people.